StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

 You will mainly have two database types: one analytical and one per data loader.

-**The analytical database** will store the schemas for CI/CD, dbt development, and the schemas for your production datawarehouse.
+**The analytical database**, you will have one schema per developer, one schema per PR for CI/CD, and one production schema.

-If you have multiple dbt projects, then have one database for each dbt project.
+If you have multiple dbt projects, then have one analytical database for each dbt project.

 **The data loader** databases will store raw data from your data loaders.